awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

-1. In the navigation pane, choose **Instances**\.
+1. In the navigation pane, choose **Databases**\.

-1. Choose the DB instance for the Aurora Read Replica and choose **Promote** for **Actions**\.
+1. Choose the DB instance for the Aurora read replica\.

+1. For **Actions**, choose **Promote**\.

-1. Choose **Promote Read Replica**\.
+1. Choose **Promote read replica**\.

 #### AWS CLI<a name="AuroraPostgreSQL.Migrating.RDSPostgreSQL.Replica.Promote.CLI"></a>

-To promote an Aurora Read Replica to a stand\-alone DB cluster, use the [https://docs.aws.amazon.com/cli/latest/reference/rds/promote-read-replica-db-cluster.html](https://docs.aws.amazon.com/cli/latest/reference/rds/promote-read-replica-db-cluster.html) AWS CLI command\.
+To promote an Aurora read replica to a stand\-alone DB cluster, use the [https://docs.aws.amazon.com/cli/latest/reference/rds/promote-read-replica-db-cluster.html](https://docs.aws.amazon.com/cli/latest/reference/rds/promote-read-replica-db-cluster.html) AWS CLI command\.

 **Example**
 For Linux, macOS, or Unix: